ramonberrutti/diy-service-mesh/README.md

 Some important points:

-- We are missing the `caBundle` in the `clientConfig`, this is the certificate of the Admission Controller, but we are using `kube-webhook-certgen` to generate it.
+- `caBundle` in the `clientConfig` is missing.
+This is a necessary field because the kube-apiserver only calls the webhook if the certificate is valid.
-- We are using the `objectSelector` to tell the kube-apiserver to send the objects to the Admission Controller only if the label `service-mesh: enabled` is present in the pod.
+- Two jobs, `injector-admission-create` `injector-admission-patch` are going generate the certificates and patch the `MutatingWebhookConfiguration` with the `caBundle`.
-- We are using the `rules` to tell the kube-apiserver to send the objects to the Admission Controller only if the operation is `CREATE` and the resource is `pods`.
+- The `rules` options allow to filter the objects that are going to be sent to the injector.

-Check the [injector.yaml](./k8s/injector.yaml) file to see the complete configuration.
+The file [injector.yaml](./k8s/injector.yaml) contains the nesesary resources including the Service Account, Role, RoleBinding, ClusterRole, ClusterRoleBinding, Service, Deployment and the Job to generate the certificates.

 ## Testing the Admission Controller

-We can deploy the `http-client` and `http-server` services with the `service-mesh: enabled` label and check if the proxy and proxy-init containers are injected in the pod.
+Let's modify the `http-client` and `http-server` deployments to add the annotation `diy-service-mesh/inject: "true"`.

 ```yaml
 spec: